 - 1/2 teaspoon baking powder

-Place a rack in the bottom third of the oven and preheat to 300 degrees F.
+Move a rack to the bottom third of the oven and heat the oven to 325 degrees F.